What are the functions and advantages of NoSQL?

 The requirements of modern application development have changed fundamentally over the past 15 years.
 Ever-increasing volumes of data need to be stored, processed and updated more and more quickly.
-When it comes to managing large amounts of data, non-relational or NoSQL databases have been a popular choice for some time.
+When it comes to managing large amounts of data, non-relational databases, also known as NoSQL databases, have been a popular choice for some time.
 But what is NoSQL exactly?
 And what are the advantages of this modern approach to data storage?

 What is NoSQL?

-NoSQL systems are often called structured data stores to emphasize the key difference between NoSQL and relational SQL databases: NoSQL databases don’t use rigid tabular schemas in which data must be defined before storage.
+NoSQL databases are often called structured data stores to emphasize the key difference between NoSQL and relational SQL databases.
+NoSQL databases don’t use rigid tabular schemas where data must be defined before storage.
 They use more flexible methods that make it easy to add new data sets, which are continuously updated in the application.
 NoSQL solutions are also useful for processing unstructured or unknown data, which is not possible with a relational database.

 How do NoSQL databases work?

-The four most important types of NoSQL databases
+What are the four most important types of NoSQL databases?

 A graph database employs nodes and edges to represent relationships between data.
 The network of relationships between the data is organized using nodes and their connections to each other.
 For data sets with highly interconnected information, NoSQL graph databases offer much better performance than relational SQL databases.
 They are mainly used in social media applications, for example to represent the relationships between followers on Twitter or Instagram.

-Unlike relational database models, column-oriented database systems store data in columns instead of rows.
+Unlike relational database models, column-oriented databases store data in columns instead of rows.
 This results in faster data reading processes and higher performance.
 This NoSQL model is primarily used for data mining and analytics applications.

-Depending on the application, NoSQL may offer certain advantages over traditional relational databases: Whereas SQL systems are quickly stretched to capacity, for example when handling big data, NoSQL databases feature high-performance, scalable models that can read and process large amounts of data at top speed.
+Depending on the application, NoSQL may offer certain advantages over traditional relational databases.
+Whereas SQL systems can quickly be stretched to capacity (for example, when handling big data), NoSQL databases feature high-performance, scalable models that can read and process large amounts of data at top speed.

 NoSQL databases avoid the rigid schemas of SQL systems and use more flexible models that are ideal for processing high volumes of data.
-Since NoSQL databases store data on distributed hardware clusters, they’re less prone to disruptions and significantly cheaper than installing a single, high-performance server whose resources are regularly exhausted and will then have to be replaced.
+Since NoSQL databases store data on distributed hardware clusters, they’re less prone to disruptions.
+They’re also significantly cheaper than installing a single, high-performance server whose resources are regularly exhausted and then have to be replaced.

 |SQL database||NoSQL database|